arinp95/Laptop-Price-Predictor/README.md

 This project provides valuable insights into the factors that influence laptop prices and can be used to make informed decisions when buying a laptop.
-# Laptop Price Predictor 💻
+# The Laptop Economist 💻

 A machine learning regression project aimed at predicting laptop prices using a dataset of around 1400 data points sourced from Kaggle.